zeropin/TECookbook/README.md

 # TECookbook: Annotating and parsing transposable-elements associated data

 This package is developed to annotate and parse Transposabe-elements (TEs)-associated data.
+It has been successfully used to study the co-evolution relationship of ZNF10 and ZNF382 with LINE-1 family repeats, which can be accessed via [ZNF10](https://github.com/zeropin/ZFPCookbook/tree/master/ZNF10) and [ZNF382](https://github.com/zeropin/ZFPCookbook/tree/master/ZNF382) respectively.
+The easiest way to use this package is to modify the existing analysis workflow of ZNF10 or ZNF382.

 ## Functions within TECookbook